8n8/bigwebthing/README.md

 ## Crypto

 The cryptography is done using Cacophony, a Noise implementation in Haskell.
 It uses the KK pattern.
 Each user has a pair of static keys.
-For each of their contacts they have a public static key and some public temporary keys.
-Temporary keys are used once only and then deleted.
+For each of their contacts they have a public static key, and some handshakes in various stages.
+Temporary keys deleted after one payload.
 The server will accept messages that are 15991 bytes long:

 15991 bytes
     either some fresh first handshake messages
         1 byte: 0
-        15960 bytes: 285 56-byte messages
+        15984 bytes: 333 48-byte messages
             32 bytes: plain-text ephemeral key
-            16 + 8 bytes: encrypted session ID
+            16 bytes: overhead of empty payload
-        30 bytes: padding
+        6 bytes: padding
     or some fresh second handshake messages
         1 byte: 1
-        15984 bytes: 222 72-byte messages
+        1 byte: number of messages
+        the messages, 96 bytes each (max 166 will fit) 32 bytes: initial ephemeral key
+                used as the unique session reference
             16 + 32 bytes: encrypted ephemeral key
-            16 + 8 bytes: encrypted session ID
+            16 bytes: overhead of empty payload
-        6 bytes: padding
+        padding
     or a transport message
         1 byte: 2
+        32 bytes: initial ephemeral key
+            used as the unique session reference
-        15990 bytes: Noise transport message
+        15958 bytes: Noise transport message
             16 bytes: crypto overhead
-            encrypted
-                8 bytes: session ID
-                15966 bytes: plaintext
+            15942 bytes: plaintext

 # Client cache

-messages/
+blobs/
+    A flat folder of binaries, named by their hash. messages/
     A flat folder of Git repositories, named by some unique ID.
 Each Git repository contains: subject.txt
         mainBox.txt
-        metadata
-        blobs/
-            A flat folder of blobs, named by hash. program.wasm database
-	sent
-		message ID
-        commit hash
-		time
-		to
-        status
-	received
-		from
-		message ID
-        commit hash
-		time
-    temporary_keys
-        public
-        secret
-    static_keys
-        username
-        key
-    contacts
-        username
-        fingerprint
-crypto
+        blobs.txt
+            The hashes and original file names of the blobs attached to the repository.
+Each line in the file is a 32-byte hash followed by a space, followed by a file name. wasm.txt
+            Contains the 32-byte hash of the WASM code for this repository. members.txt
+            The usernames of the members, one per line. crypto
-    A binary file containing all my keys and other crypto information. log
+    A binary file containing all my keys, sessions, and other crypto information. log
 	A log of error messages, for debugging.